NathanGibbs3/BASE/README.md

 Based on the code from the Analysis Console for Intrusion Databases (ACID) project.

-This repo is a continuation of the excellent work done by @securideas, et al.
+This repo is a continuation of the excellent work done by @secureideas, et al.